mcdonc/.nixconfig/videos/colorcal/script.rst

   such apps aren't supported under NixOS.
 But DisplayCAL is really just a GUI wrapper around ArgyllCMS, which is supported on NixOS.
 The process can be done with "raw" ArgylCMS and another tool named ``xcalib``; it is a little more manual but still doable.
+And this guide is probably helpful for non-NixOS-but-still-Linux people too, if they can stomach the Nix-isms.

 - The colorimiter I'm using is a Pantone Huey.
 You can get one new on ebay for like $15-$20, shipped.
 Don't bother with the Pro version, AFAICT.
 The only